 Anhinga Reproduction, Babies, and Lifespan

 Anhingas lay anywhere from 2 to 6 eggs per clutch.
-Their eggs are pointed on one end and have a greenish-blue hue, just like adult feathers.
+Their eggs are pointed on one end and have a greenish-blue hue.
 The eggs are longer than they are wide, with the largest of eggs measuring around 2 inches long and 1.5 inches wide.

 The incubation period for anhingas is around 26 to 30 days.
 After this, the hatchlings emerge and are completely dependent on their parents.
-They being to grow their down and feathers, and, at three weeks, they are able to gain mobility and move around the inside and outside of the nest.
+They begin to grow their down and feathers, and, at three weeks, they can gain mobility and move around the inside and outside of the nest.
 They become fledglings at around six weeks old.

 However, even after fledging, young anhingas won’t leave the nest for several more weeks.
-They reach sexual maturity at around two years of age, in which they will begin to construct their own nests and lay eggs.
+They reach sexual maturity at around two years of age, at which time they will begin to construct their own nests and lay eggs.

 Anhingas are monogamous and will mate for life.
 The oldest anhinga ever was 12 years old.